Boreads: Mythology

 Due to being sons of the north wind they were supernaturally gifted in different ways (depending on changes in the story from being passed down through generations and cultures) either being as fast as the wind or able to fly, having wings either on their feet or backs, depending on the myth.
 According to Ovid's Metamorphoses, their divine status showed in manhood when they sprouted wings on their backs.

 They were Argonauts and played a particularly vital role in the rescue of Phineus from the harpies.
-They succeeded in driving the monsters away but did not kill them, at a request from the goddess of the rainbow, Iris, who promised that Phineas would not be bothered by the harpies again.
-As thanks, Phineas told the Argonauts how to pass the Symplegades.
+They succeeded in driving the monsters away but did not kill them, at a request from the goddess of the rainbow, Iris, who promised that Phineus would not be bothered by the harpies again.
+As thanks, Phineus told the Argonauts how to pass the Symplegades.
 It is said that the Boreads were turned back by Iris at the Strophades.
 The islands' name, meaning "Islands of Turning", refers to this event.

+Calaïs et Zétès délivrent Phinée des Harpies ("Calais and zetes rescuing Phineus from the Harpies") by Bernard Picart.

-Calais in one tradition is said to be the beloved of Orpheus; Orpheus was said to have been killed at the hands of jealous Thracian women whilst he wandered the countryside thinking of Calais.
+According to Phanocles, Calais in one tradition was loved by the legendary singer Orpheus; Orpheus would sing out his heart's desire for Calais and gaze upon him, making the women of Thrace angry.
+Orpheus was said to have been killed at the hands of those jealous Thracian women whilst he wandered the countryside thinking of Calais.

-Their death was said to be caused by Heracles on Tenos in revenge for when they convinced the Argonauts to leave him behind as he searched for Hylas in Mysia.
+Their death was said to be caused by Heracles in Tenos in revenge for when they convinced the Argonauts to leave him behind as he searched for Hylas in Mysia.

 Other sources imply that the sons of Boreas died chasing the harpies, as it was fated that they would perish if they failed to catch those they pursued.
 In some versions, the harpies drop into the sea from exhaustion and so their pursuers fall as well.

 Calais traditionally founded Cales in Campania.